Cultural Awareness as an Edge

 Technical skill gets you entries.
 Risk management keeps you alive.
 Cultural awareness keeps you ahead.

-Professionals are not just traders.
-They are observers of behavior.
+Professionals aren't just traders.
+They're observers of behavior.